stevandrej/synologyDownloadStation/README.md

 This extension allows you to quickly **view** your active or completed tasks in your Synology Torrent Client (aka.
 Download Station), **add** new torrents via torrent link or **remove** tasks.
 #### Options page
 * To set up the login parameters go to the extension options, and fill in the fields
-* NAS address (make sure to fill in with 'http:' or 'https:' and to include the port number (:5000) (see the input placeholder for example)
+* NAS address (make sure to fill in with "http:" or "https:" and to include the port number (:5000) (see the input placeholder for example)
 * Username and Password and click SAVE.
 Now you can close the options page and use the extension.
 _Login credentials are saved locally in your Chrome browser._